 Is there a cure?

 Not at the moment, but researchers are working on it.
 Some symptoms can be treated.
 The condition is permanent but is not degenerative.
-People with Angelman syndrome can look forward to a normal lifespan.
+People with Angelman syndrome can look forward to a normal lifespan however it is important to carefully manage certain conditions including epilepsy, dysphagia and chronic constipation and GERD.

 Research is continuing worldwide on the complex genetics of Angelman syndrome to better understand why it occurs, and the different variants that exist within the one syndrome.